 Penrith and Eden Museum

-Penrith and Eden Museum and Penrith Tourist Information Centre (TIC) is temporarily closed until further notice.
+Penrith and Eden Museum and Penrith Tourist Information Centre (TIC) are temporarily closed until further notice.

 Thanks for all your support and we look forward to opening our doors again soon.